-The Adaptive Motor Control Laboratory at the Rowland Institute at Harvard is accepting applications for a fully funded post-doc position (earliest start date is Sept 2017).
+The Adaptive Motor Control Laboratory at the Rowland Institute at Harvard is accepting applications for a fully funded post-doc position.
 The goal of the laboratory is to reverse engineer the neural circuits that drive adaptive motor behavior.
-We use mice as a model system and perform recordings during behavior (calcium imaging and electrophysiology), anatomical tracing, perturbation techniques (opto- and chemogenetics), as well as computational modeling.
+We use mice as a model system and perform recordings during behavior (mesoscope-based 2-photon calcium imaging and electrophysiology), anatomical tracing, perturbation techniques (opto- and chemogenetics), as well as computational modeling.

-The ideal candidate will have a strong publication record in (one or more) of these areas, and familiarity with a programming language is preferred (Python, and/or Matlab).
+The ideal candidate will have a strong publication record in (one or more) of these areas, and familiarity with a programming language is preferred (Python).

 (a) Developing new mouse behavioral paradigms for adaptation for use during

 multi-photon imaging and/or electrophysiology paired with EMG recordings.